Managing School Anxiety: Helping A Child Manage Stress And Improve Mental Health

 Emotional symptoms of anxiety can vary.
 Individuals may experience a persistent worry or fear that doesn't go away, even without immediate threat.
 Some may experience irritability and mood swings.
 They might also struggle with concentration, finding focusing on tasks or conversations difficult.

-Behavioral indicators in children
+Behavioral indicators of anxiety in young people

-In children, anxiety disorders often present themselves through behavioral changes.
+In younger children, anxiety disorders often present themselves through behavioral changes.
 Younger children may become clingy or avoid certain situations, such as going to school.
 They may throw tantrums, cry excessively, or refuse to participate in activities they once enjoyed.
 Physical symptoms like stomach aches and headaches are also common, with some regularly complaining of these issues.
 In addition, disruptive behavior in the classroom, such as frequent outbursts or inattentiveness, can be a sign of underlying anxiety.

 Causes of emotional, psychological, and physical symptoms